Dedicated to women's health and well-being

 Causes

+It is caused by the varicella zoster virus.
+This is the same virus that causes chickenpox]]> .
 Shingles occurs in people who already had chickenpox.
-Shingles is a reactivation of the dormant varicella zoster virus.
-After causing the initial chickenpox infection, the virus does not leave the body.
-Instead, it settles in the nerve roots near the spinal cord.
-Once reactivated, the virus travels along the nerve paths to the skin.
+After causing the first chickenpox infection, the virus does not leave the body.
+It settles in nerve roots near the spinal cord.
+Once reactivated, the virus travels along nerve paths to the skin.
 There it causes pain and a rash.

 © 2008 Nucleus Medical Art, Inc.